 4. The specific methods for collections

-Integermethods are my favorite ones, because they do not need the initialization of a "counter" local variable.
+- The Integer methods are my favorite ones, because they do not need the initialization of a "counter" local variable.
 Also, I find them more natural to think with, especially when we have to build interdependent iterations.
-For example, to write a method that lists all substrings of a string, my favorite way to go is with the
+For example, to write a method that lists all substrings of a string, my favorite way to go is with the Integer#upto method.

 Let's consider the following exercise: given the array below, turn this array into a hash where the animals are the keys and the values are the positions in the array.